Skip to content

 Wondering how long it takes to fully detox from drugs is not uncommon.
 Many individuals weigh the pros and cons of discontinuing drug use and that, in part, is based on the fear of detox and withdrawal symptoms.

 If you are ready for a change, but you’re worried about doing it on your own, contact Findlay Recovery Center.
 Our addiction treatment program is designed to support clients through withdrawal and the detoxification process.
-We have comprehensive treatment that is designed to support, educate, and evaluate progress towards your goals.
+We have comprehensive treatment that is designed to support, educate, and evaluate progress toward your goals.
 Contact us today to see how our treatment center can support your rehabilitation needs.

 What is Drug Detox?